 A Quick History:

 1964.
 I was born in Bournemouth in 1964.
-That’s where I grew up, went to school and first became fascinated with photography.
+That’s where I grew up, went to school and first became fascinated by photography.
 Between 1984 and 1986 I studied an HND in Advertising and Editorial Photography at Medway College of Design (now the University of the Creative Arts) in Kent.
 I graduated in 1986 and began working as a photographer.

 1986.
 My first job was a four month maternity cover as a photographer at Haymarket publishing.
 From there I freelanced for a while before joining with two college friends to start our own small agency.
 In April 1987 we established an office and darkrooms in central London.
 Work picked-up and before long we were shooting for a wide variety of corporate clients, magazines and newspapers.
 My time at the agency was hugely enjoyable.
 I gained an enormous amount of experience in what seemed like a very short space in time.